kai687/sphinxawesome-theme/docs/how-to/configure/includes/docsearch.rst

 Use environment variables
 +++++++++++++++++++++++++

-Instead of storing your credentials in your Sphinx configuration file and committing it to your repository, it's better to load it from **environment variables**.
+Instead of exposing your credentials in your Sphinx configuration file, you can load them from **environment variables**.
-A good way of handling environment variables is to store them in a :file:`.env` file.
+For example, you can store them in a in a :file:`.env` file.
 To do this, add the ``python-dotenv`` package to your project and add the following code to your Sphinx configuration:

 .. code-block:: python